McCourt School of Public Policy (MSPP)

 4. Initial appointment of Professors and Associate Professors of the Practice shall be made:

-1. On the recommendation of the Dean for a term that is determined by the Dean and consistent with University policy, and;
+1. On the recommendation of the Dean for a term that is determined by the Dean and consistent with University and Main Campus policy, and;

-2. After a majority affirmative vote by all tenure-line faculty in attendance at a McCourt School faculty meeting, subject to normal quorum requirements.
+2. After a majority affirmative vote by the full-time teaching faculty in attendance at a McCourt School faculty meeting, subject to normal quorum requirements.

 5. Reappointments for Professors and Associate Professors of the Practice and promotions from Associate Professor to Professor of the Practice shall:

-1. Be made on the recommendation of the Dean, and after review by a committee of tenure-line faculty appointed by the Dean, and;
+1. Be made on the recommendation of the Dean, and after review by a committee of full-time teaching faculty appointed by the Dean, and;

-2. Require an affirmative vote by a majority of all tenure-line faculty of rank at or above the equivalent rank to which promotion is being sought in attendance at a McCourt School faculty meeting, pursuant to normal quorum requirements.
+2. Promotions require an affirmative vote by a majority of all full-time teaching faculty of rank at or above the equivalent rank to which promotion is being sought in attendance at a McCourt School faculty meeting, pursuant to normal quorum requirements.

 2. Teaching Professors

-2. Teaching Faculty members may be appointed on either a full-time or part-time basis.
+2. Teaching Professors may be appointed on a full-time or part-time basis at the McCourt School or joint with the McCourt School and another unit.

 3. Program Directors

-1. Program Directors for the McCourt School teaching programs may be appointed from among the tenure-line faculty, Professors and Associate Professors of the Practice, and Teaching Faculty.
+1. Program Directors for the McCourt School teaching programs may be appointed from among the tenure-line faculty, Professors and Associate Professors of the Practice, and Teaching Professors.

 2. Initial appointment of Program Directors shall be made:

-1. On the recommendation of the Dean for a term that is determined by the Dean and consistent with University policy, and
+1. On the recommendation of the Dean for a term that is determined by the Dean and consistent with University and Main Campus policy, and

-2. After a majority affirmative vote by all tenure-line faculty in attendance at a McCourt School faculty meeting, subject to normal quorum requirements.
+2. After a majority affirmative vote by the full-time teaching faculty in attendance at a McCourt School faculty meeting, subject to normal quorum requirements.

 3. Reappointments for Program Directors shall: